openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 It means that it will be possible to use different Z versions of MicroShift with the same data unless there's a breaking change making it impossible, in such case it should be documented.

-To go in greater detail why rollback is supported and downgrade is not:
+Given above we can define:
-- Rollback is performed due to manual admin action (TODO) or unhealthy (red) boot:
+- rollback as booting older deployment due to admin actions or unhealthy (red) boot
-  - Red scripts will persist a "restore" action to perform on next boot.
-  - System is booted into older ostree commit with older MicroShift
-  - MicroShift pre-run procedure runs:
-    - Restore is performed (version in metadata is the same as one in the binary)
-    - Data migration procedure compares version in metadata and binary
-    - Data migration isn't performed, because versions match.
-- Downgrade would follow a healthy (green) boot
-  - Green scripts will persist a "backup" action to perform on next boot
-  - System is booted into older ostree commit with older MicroShift
-  - MicroShift pre-run procedure runs:
-    - Backup is performed (version in metadata is newer than a binary)
-    - Data migration procedure compares version in metadata and binary
-    - Data migration refuses to proceed because `backup version` > `binary version`.
+- upgrade as MicroShift version change from X.Y to X.Y+1 and resulting in data migration
+- downgrade as MicroShift version change from X.Y to X.Y-1 (or older) which is unsupported

+Both rollback and downgrade maybe look similar in terms of version change, the difference is that for rollback a matching backups exists, whereas for downgrade a data migration would have to be performed

 Decision to perform or refuse a data migration to schema compatible with newly loaded MicroShift version will be based on following facts:
 - version persisted in MicroShift's data dir (version that created/successfully ran using the data), also referred to as (version) metadata
 - version of currently installed MicroShift binary